asemio/SZXX/README.md

 This module is easy to use on its own.

+It supports compression methods `0` (stored/none) and `8` (deflated).
+It supports ZIP 2.0 and 4.5 (ZIP64).

 #### stream_files

-Takes a `feed` function and a `callback`.
+Takes a "feed" function and a "callback".

-SZXX will call `feed` any time it needs more bytes.
+SZXX will call "feed" any time it needs more bytes.
 Return `None` to indicate End Of File.

-SZXX will call `callback` when it encounters a new file within the ZIP archive.
+SZXX will call "callback" when it encounters a new file within the ZIP archive.
 You must choose an Action for SZXX to perform over each file.

 - Return `Action.Skip` to skip over the compressed bytes of this file without attempting to uncompress them.
 - Return `Action.String` to collect the whole uncompressed file into a single string.